koenrane/KR-new-site/content/import/set-up-for-success-insights-from-naive-set-theory.md

 ## Families

-Families are, ironically enough, just a special kind of function; don't let your intuition fool you - they aren't "groups of functions".
+Families are, ironically enough, just a special kind of function; don't let your intuition fool you - they aren't "groups of functions."
 A family belonging to  $\prod_{i\in I} X_i$ maps each element  $i$ of the index set  $I$ to an element  $x_i \in X_i$.
-For example, a family from  $\{1,2\}$ to  $X_1:=\{cat,dog\}, X_2 :=\{tent,\textit{fire}\}$ could be  $\{(1,cat),(2,\textit{fire})\}$ (thanks to Dacyn for helping me clarify my writing).
+For example, a family from  $\{1,2\}$ to  $X_1:=\{cat,dog\}, X_2 :=\{tent,\textit{fire}\}$ could be  $\{(1,cat),(2,\textit{fire})\}$ (thanks to `Dacyn` for helping me clarify my writing).

 ## Zorn's Lemma

 I spent three hours staring at this proof.
-I understood what ZL meant.
+I understood what Zorn's Lemma meant.
 I grasped the relevant concepts.
 I read other versions of the proof.
 I still spent three long hours on this damn proof, and then I went to my classes.
 I don't know why I ended up figuring it out, but I suspect it was a combination of two factors: my brain worked through some things during the day, and I _really wanted it_.
 On the bus home, I mentally snapped and decided I was _going to understand the proof_.
 And I did.

 I'm pleased to share my [detailed proof outline](https://www.overleaf.com/read/ppftcthcvjxs) of Zorn's Lemma, the product of many hours of ambient exasperation, rewritten in my own notation.
-Looking back, the proof in the book was pretty bad; it was neither succinct nor intuitive, but instead imposed a marais of mental variable tracking on the reader.
+Looking back, the proof in the book was pretty bad.
+The book's proof was neither succinct nor intuitive, but instead imposed a marais of mental variable tracking on the reader.
 I think mine is at least a little better, if not fully fleshed-out at all junctures.

 ## Proof Calibration